Lesser jacana: Description

-The smallest species in the Jacanidae family, the lesser jacana is 15–16 cm tall and weighs 41g.
+The smallest species in the Jacanidae family, the lesser jacana is 15–16 cm tall and weighs 41 g.
 It has a white breast, golden forehead, cinnamon crown, and dark eyestripe.
 Its mantle and wings are also darker.
 As other jacanas, they have long legs and claws which are adapted for walking on lily-pads and aquatic grasses – which is why jacanas are sometimes referred to as lily trotters or Jesus birds because they appear as though they are walking on the surface of the water.

 Lesser jacana eggs resemble African jacana eggs but are smaller.
 African jacana juveniles closely resemble adult lesser jacanas, and the two may be confused as their range overlaps in Southern Africa.

 In the field, lesser jacanas are reportedly more easily identifiable when flying as they may hide in aquatic vegetation.
 In flight, its legs appear long and trail behind its body.
 Its wings have a white trailing edge.

 The lesser jacana has minimal sexual dimorphism, with males and females being nearly identical, although the female is on average 4% larger than the male.
 Males are reported to have darker backs than females.